SlicerDMRI/wmap/docs/szbd_study_analysis_pipeline_desc.md

 ## Introduction

 The assumptions in this pipeline are as follows:
+- All raw data is available in DICOM format.
 - All participants are assumed to have AP/PA dMRI acquisitions.
+- All participants are assumed to have field map acquisitions.
+- All participants are assumed to have T1w acquisitions.
 - All participants are assumed to have $b = 3000$ s/mm^2 dMRI data.
 - The data layout is kept consistent across runs: the only change may be in the participant identifier in the folders and filenames.